-Northwestern University's Student Finance Office handles more than 24,000 student accounts each year.
+Northwestern University Student Finance handles more than 24,000 student accounts each year.
 We are responsible for the billing and collection of tuition, fees, and residence and board charges.
-We're here to answer your questions and resolve any problems concerning the financial regulations described in this booklet and on the Student Financial Services website, www.northwestern.edu/sfs.
+We're here to answer your questions and resolve any problems concerning the financial regulations described in this booklet and on the Student Finance website, www.northwestern.edu/sfs.
 Feel free to contact us at either of our two locations:

-Chicago Campus

-studentaccounts-chicago@northwestern.edu 710 North Lake Shore Drive, Room 120 Chicago, Illinois 60611-3078 312-503-8503 (phone) 312-503-0342 (fax)
+Chicago Campus studentaccounts-chicago@northwestern.edu 345 East Superior Street, Mezzanine Level Chicago, Illinois 60611-3078 312-503-8503 (phone) 312-503-0342 (fax)

-Evanston Campus studentaccounts-ev@northwestern.edu 555 Clark Street, First Floor Evanston, Illinois 60208-1132 847-491-3125 (phone) 847-467-2451 (fax)
+Evanston Campus studentaccounts-ev@northwestern.edu 555 Clark Street, First Floor Evanston, Illinois 60208-1132 847-491-5224 (phone) 847-467-2451 (fax)